 Is Long-Term Care Insurance Worth It?
 A Clear Decision Framework

 Long-term care insurance can be worth it if your goal is to protect your savings, limit financial risk to a spouse, and avoid depending entirely on family for care.
-Whether it is the right tool for your specific situation comes down to your assets, your health, your budget, and what other backup plans are already in place.
-The goal is not to buy a product.
-The goal is to have a plan that protects your lifestyle and your family when care is eventually needed.
+Whether it is the right tool for your situation depends on your assets, your health, your budget, and what backup plans are already in place.

 Key Takeaways